CBT Test In Chelmsford

 Taking youris the first step to getting out onto the UK’s roads of two wheels, and we’re here to make the process of booking your CBT and getting out on the road as painless as possible.

 If you’re a little further south of Chelmsford, we also have a.
-ART Rider Training are located just a short walk from Laindon train station.
+ART Rider Training is located just a short walk from Laindon train station.
 They’re also pretty close to the A127, which means they’re easy to get to from places such as and .
-ART Rider Training are located in a purpose built facility, although unlike most CBT test centres, their classroom and off-road training area are located a 10 minute drive apart.
+ART Rider Training are located in a purpose-built facility, although, unlike most CBT test centres, their classroom and off-road training area are located a 10-minute drive apart.
 Don’t worry, the school will transport you between the two.

 Once you’ve learnt the basics, it will be time to head outside and put that into practice.
 The instructor will introduce you to your machine for the day, before showing you the off-road training area.
 Here, you will learn how to handle your bike at slow speeds, and you will have a number of set routes to ride and manoeuvres to perform.
 Once your instructor is happy it’s time to head out onto the road.